-Head bravely to one of the prepared food counters and order a plato, which is actually a Styrofoam container filled with a solid 2 pounds of rice, beans, plantains and the entree of your choice (we couldn't get enough shredded pork or ropa vieja).
+Head bravely to one of the prepared food counters and order a plato, which is actually a container filled with a solid two pounds of rice, beans, plantains and the entree of your choice (we couldn't get enough shredded pork or ropa vieja).
 Head to one of the outdoor tables and watch the world go by as you stuff yourself to bursting.
 Wash that goodness down with a fresh, thick mango juice, and you'll be sated for many hours to come.

-As the lunch and dinner hours approach, Sergio's whips up a selection of 20 Cuban-style sandwiches including the classic cubano and the pan con bistec, thinly sliced grilled steak and onions topped with tomatoes, a hearty pile of shoestring fries and served on buttered Cuban toast.
+As the lunch and dinner hours approach Sergio's whips up a selection of 20 Cuban-style sandwiches including the classic cubano and the pan con bistec, thinly sliced grilled steak and onions topped with tomatoes, a hearty pile of shoestring fries and served on buttered Cuban toast.
 Have a late-night craving?
 Two of Sergio's locations are open 24 hours on weekends.
 We suggest popping in along with a slew of local Cubans, and satisfying your hunger with a hearty churrasco, a skirt steak grilled to perfection and served with mild or spicy chimichurri sauce.
-Come on, it's Cuban food -- you gotta go spicy!
+Come on, it's Cuban food – you gotta go spicy!